 Note that payment of a death benefit to a non-dependant beneficiary or your estate may also incur the Flood Levy.

-The levy will generally not apply if
+However, the levy will generally not apply if

 - you are taking a cash amount less than $200